 As noted in this article, taking the time to open a dialogue with state regulators will help you understand their perspective.
 It will also help future interactions go more smoothly, which can only be a positive for your business.

 As cryptocurrency becomes more prevalent, states will continue to enact new regulations to protect consumers, which means more regulatory obligations for crypto MSBs.
 It will be incumbent upon crypto business owners to ensure compliance with the unique money transmitter laws and requirements in each of the states in which they operate.

 Of course, keeping track of all the state regulations is time-consuming and difficult to scale.
-That’s why ComplyFit monitors changes to MTL reporting requirements in almost all 50 states and the District of Columbia, providing real-time updates.
+That’s why ComplyFit monitors changes to MTL reporting requirements in all 50 states, as well as Puerto Rico and the District of Columbia, providing real-time updates.

 In addition to updating MTL requirements, ComplyFit streamlines many day-to-day compliance tasks for financial institutions, including reporting and recordkeeping.

 If your small business is struggling to stay on top of all the changing regulatory and compliance obligations, we urge you to try ComplyFit here.